PandelisZ/brand-guidelines-template/README.md

 - Email Signature

 #How to deliver
-Now that you are done with the brand guidelines, its time to launch!!
+Now that you are done creating a brand's guidelines, its time to launch!!

 #### Step 1 – Build the project for distribution
 In the command line, `cd` to the directory for this brand guidelines and run